-Feeling stuck in a rut for too long takes the ‘life’ out of life and is sure to give rise to feelings of negativity, which we may turn on ourselves and wonder why we’re not living the life we dream of living.
-We might come to believe that there is something inherently wrong with us if we find ourselves stuck in a rut.
+Feeling stuck in a rut for too long takes the ‘life’ out of life and is sure to give way to feelings of negativity, which we may turn on ourselves and wonder why we’re not living the life we dream of living.
+We may come to believe that there is something inherently wrong with us if we find ourselves stuck.

 Still, very often, even the mildest of symptoms are exaggerated, and we may cause ourselves a lot of unnecessary stress, thinking that there is something far more wrong with us then there actually is.

 It’s normal to feel worried if something is going on within your body, but again, don’t hesitate to speak to a professional.
-The sooner you can get some medical advice and a licensed doctor’s opinion, the sooner you can relax knowing that whatever is going on is known about and being taken care of.
+The sooner you can get some medical advice and a licensed doctor’s opinion, the sooner you can relax knowing that whatever is going on is addressed.

 Mental health issues and mental illness can affect all areas of our lives.
-They can cause a loss of motivation, which affects our workplace well-being.
+They can cause a loss of motivation, which affects our well being in the workplace.
 They can distract us from our daily lives, which can harm our interpersonal relationships.

 Mental health issues can also lead to health risk behaviors such as substance use or disordered eating, which can significantly and negatively impact our physical health and exacerbate existing mental health issues.

 If you’ve noticed that your mental health has been sub-par lately, then don’t hesitate to speak to a doctor or mental health professional.
-If you were suffering from a physical illness, you probably wouldn’t hesitate to seek professional help.
+If you are suffering from a physical illness, you probably will not hesitate to seek professional help.
 So, do the same for your mental health.